 But it was unclear yesterday whether Prime Minister Hun Sen had put his signature to the sub-decree that would formally create the new system.

-Pieter van Maaren, country director for the World Health Organization, said yesterday that despite the July 1 deadline for implementing POC, many details remained to be hashed out between the government and its development partners.
+Pieter van Maaren, country director for the World Health Organization, said yesterday that despite the July 1 deadline for really for implementing POC, many details remained to be hashed out between the government and its development partners.